TEA CEREMONY IN JAPAN

 Ichi Go Ichi E Tea Ceremony Gathering in the Meiji Period Copyright © Mizuno Tashikata

 Sen no Rikyu is a man who lived in the late 1500s and trained many warlords.
 He is considered the founder of the tea ceremony.
 He introduced the four main principles of tea ceremony: WA, KE, SEI, and JAKU (harmony, respect, purity, and tranquility).
 He also popularized the tea ceremony flowers and the WABI SABI style ceremony, which roughly means "simple is the best."
-"The way of tea" cannot be understood without reading the principles of Sen no Rikyu.
-Unfortunately, Sen no Rikyu was punished by execution ordered by the regent, who was his student.
-The reason is still unknown today.

 Over the years Japanese turned a simple tea drinking activity into a ritual where bonding and gaining peace of mind became the main aspects.
 In medieval times the samurai class used tea ceremonies for forming political alliances.
 Nowadays, the tea ceremony is practiced as a form of art and a unique cultural tradition.
-Read detailed history and timeline of tea ceremony here
+Read detailed history and timeline of tea ceremony here.

-The Meaning of Tea Ceremony: Ichi Go Ichi E
+The Meaning of Tea Ceremony: Ichi-Go-Ichi-E

 Japanese Tea Ceremony Set Tools Utensils Japanese Tea Ceremony Set Tools Utensils Copyright © Kimono Tea Ceremony Maikoya